 Bowling is a popular and fun hobby.
 Some even consider it a sport.
 The game is easy to play for beginners.
 However, things like oil patterns and per-manufacturer ball hooks allow for a more hardcore fan base as well.
 We’ll be honest with you.
 There aren’t a ton of good bowling apps for your mobile device.
 Most of them are scorecards for keeping track of scores long term.
 There are some others that might be helpful.
-However, in general, this isn’t a robust genre on mobile.
+However, in general, this isn’t a robust genre on mobile so the options are fairly limited.
 We’ll give it the old college try, though.
 Here are the best bowling apps for Android!
 Please note, these are not bowling games.
 We have that list linked just below.

 Price: Free / $3.00

 Bowling Scorer is a simple app for scoring a bowling game.
 Most lanes have their own system.
 However, this is nice if you want to keep track longer than a single night of bowling.
 This one includes graphs and history features.
 You can see if you’re improving or getting worse with them.
 The UI is a little ugly, but it’s an easy app to use.
 The premium version has a few additional features if you want them.

 There are several pro bowling organizations and news sites out there.
 None of them have an official app or, if they do, it’s terrible.
 Feedly helps rectify that problem.
 It’s an RSS reader.
 You simply open it, find the bowling blogs and sites you want to follow, and the app populates your feed with news from those sources.
 This is a good way to keep up with bowling, including various large tournaments and stars.
 Feedly is entirely free and it also works on your computer as well as your phone.
 Yes, it works for iPhone and iPad too.
 We also recommend checking out CastBox, a podcast app that should have some decent bowling podcasts.